 CRIRES Calibration Plan

 The CRIRES instrument is calibrated by the Science Operations staff in the morning after the science observations.
 All instrument setups used in the science observations are calibrated automatically.

 The standard calibration products provided by the observatory are given in the CRIRES User Manual.

-If additional calibrations are required, this must be discussed in advance with the support staff at USD (firstname.lastname@example.org).
+If additional calibrations are required, this must be discussed in advance with the support staff at USD.

 IMPORTANT NOTE: Telluric and/or spectro-photometric standard stars are not part of the Observatory CRIRES Calibration Plan.
-Users should submit dedicated OBs (using the template CRIRES_spec_cal_AutoNodOnSlit) and the total execution time will be charged to their OPC allocated time.
-The user is also required to specify in the Instrument Comments field of each 'telluric' OB the spectral type of the standard star, as well as a range of permitted spectral types.
+In general users are advised to use the molecfit software to perform the telluric correction on all CRIRES observations.
+In this case no telluric standard star observations are necessary.
+Alternatively, users can submit dedicated OBs (using the template CRIRES_spec_cal_AutoNodOnSlit) for telluric standard star observations.
+The total execution time to execute any telluric standard star will be charged to their OPC allocated time.
+In this case one should specify in the Instrument Comments field of each 'telluric' OB the spectral type of the standard star, as well as a range of permitted spectral types.
 This is very important, as the Observatory, in order to optimize the quality of a given observation, may need/decide to observe a different telluric standard star, which will then be chosen according to the spectral type specified by the user.
 This usually happens if the difference in airmass between the science target and the user-provided telluric star is larger than 0.2 (except if specifically mentioned otherwise in the README file), or if meteorological conditions do not allow to observe the telluric specified by the user.
 In such case, exposure times will be adjusted according to the targeted S/N ratio per pixel (also to be provided in the Instrument Comments field).

 In particular, the README file should explicitly mention OBs that do not require observations of a telluric standard star.